exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/introduction.md

 >>> add_two_numbers(3, 4)
 7

-# Assigning the function call to a variable and printing
+# Assigning the function call to a variable and printing it
-# the variable will also return the value.
+# will also return the value.
 >>> sum_with_return = add_two_numbers(5, 6)
 >>> print(sum_with_return)
 11